coderefinery/installation/content/ssh.md

 Connection to github.com closed.
 ```

-So although the result says "request failed", the important part is "You've successfully authenticated".
+So although the result says "request failed", the important part is **"yourusername" and "You've successfully authenticated"**.